xiix0/scam/README.md

-Expect the worst, it's the least you can do.
+You're at the end of the road again.